hype-moment/pluswall/README.md

 		 echo "sh ~/PlusWall/Aliens/plus.sh &" >> ~/.profile

+3) Enter the "pluswall" directory and copy the "PlusWall" directory to your home

+		cp -r ~/pluswall/PlusWall ~

 This command will create the ".profile" file in your home if it doesn't exist, if it already exists, the command will create the responsible line so that everything goes smoothly.